- Food and Cooking

 All-Natural Cranberry Sauce Recipe

-The humble cranberry is so good- tasting and so good-looking and so good-for-you that I wrote a poem about it: The Ode to the Cranberry.
-The all-natural Apple-Cranberry Sauce with Raisins and Maple Syrup with no added sugar is so good that even people who hate cranberry sauce love it.
-It's been wowing my Thanksgiving guests for years.
+The humble cranberry is so good-tasting and so good-looking and so good-for-you This all-natural cranberry sauce is made without any refined sugar.
+It is so good that even people who hate cranberry sauce love it.
+It has been wowing my Thanksgiving guests for years.
 I will also share a few tips for using leftover cranberry sauce.

 Before we get to the recipe, let's start with a few facts about cranberries.